 Zinc is one of the best safe sunscreen ingredients and healing agents, but it can be difficult to rub evenly into the skin.
 I used the Badger Baby Chamomile & Calendula SPF 30 Sunscreen when our daughter was a baby.
 Now I use the Badger Kids Tangerine & Vanilla Sunscreen on us all.
 The Badger products rub in with a little effort.
 You may still have a bit of a white hue, but the products spread easily.

 So what are you waiting for?
 Get out there and enjoy a u-pick berry farm with your family.
 Looking for other fun adventures to do with kids in the Pacific Northwest?
 How about hiking Rattlesnake Ledge?
-Or perhaps take a Canadian camping adventure!This post may contain affiliate links.
-Click here to learn more about affiliate relationships.
+Or perhaps take a Canadian camping adventure!This post may contain affiliate links, at no extra cost to you, which allows me to share products I authentically use, recommend, or support, by receiving a small commission.